amysyk/meal-prep-assistant/meal-prep-assistant.md

 Monday - Chicken Fajitas with Smash Fried Potatoes Tuesday - Meatballs with Rice (or Spaghetti) and Garlicky Green Beans
 Wednesday - Sausage and Peppers in Buns Served with Brussels Sprouts Thursday - Chicken Adobo with Polenta and Mushrooms
+* for week of March 21, 2025 the meal plan is:
+Monday - Loaded Chicken Ramen Bowls
+Tuesday - Chicken Fajitas with Smash Fried Potatoes Wendesday - Meatballs with Rice (or Spaghetti) and Garlicky Green Beans Thursday - Grilled Salmon w/ Tahini Yogurt Sauce, Sauteed Asparagus, + Lemony Orzo

 # Recipe database
 The meal recipes come from a database stored across multiple files.
 The following mapping lists